isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>RVHS celebrated its 35th School Anniversary with a dinner at the school
+<p>RV celebrated her 35th School Anniversary with a dinner at the school
 compound and a concert at the Kallang Theatre.
 <br>
 <br>The school began its facilities expansion programme.